jkmurphy123/project_epos/README.md

 # project_epos
-Project to build a ReactJS serverless portfolio
+Project to build a ReactJS serverless portfolio.
+Built from ACloudGuru training course.